 The classes are held by the Oxford University Buddhist Society and are held Mondays at 8pm during term time, in Corpus Christi College (Frankel Room).
 For more information, please contact Hugo at email@example.com.
 Everyone, whether associated with Oxford University or not, is very welcome.

 Classes restart on Tuesday 17th January, 2017.
 They run throughout the year, at 7:45pm on Tuesday evenings, with breaks for Summer, Christmas and Easter.
 Everyone is very welcome!

 Oxford, OX3 9BY

 For more information, contact Cary/Charles on firstname.lastname@example.org or Charles on 01865 862 680.

 Classes start on Wednesday 18th January, 2017.
 They run throughout the year, at 8pm on Wednesday evenings, with breaks for Christmas, Easter and summer.
 Everyone is very welcome!

 For more information, contact Marina on north email@example.com or 07585296560

 What will I learn?

 Samatha means calm.
 Over a period, we gradually learn how to use the breath to calm the body and mind (and learn a lot about how our minds work in the process).
-This meditation is a form "Mindfulness with Breathing" and the technique taught in stages and takes about 4-6 months to learn.
+This meditation is a form "Mindfulness with Breathing" and the technique taught in stages over the weeks.

 Will I have to sit cross-legged on the floor?